realiarthur/react-fieldset/README.md

 Prop | Type | Description
 -----|------|-----------
-contextName | string | Provide parent FieldSet full name into component, if arg "provideContextName" of withFieldSet is true.
+contextName | string | Provide parent FieldSet full name into component, if it not specified and arg "provideContextName" of withFieldSet is true.

 <br/>